frankvlotman/Percentage-Calculator/README.md

-This Python code creates a GUI app for three calculators on separate tabs.
+This Python code creates a GUI app for 4 calculators on separate tabs.

-1st Tab: Percentage Change Calculator:
-Calculates the percentage change between an old value and a new value, displaying the result with step-by-step instructions for performing the calculation on a desktop calculator and in Excel.

-2nd Tab: Value Adjustment Calculator:
+Multiple functions including % change, VAT calculation, increase/decrease & basic arithmetic

+Includes a VAT calculator to add or subtract VAT from a given amount

+Calculates % change between two values

-Determines the new value after either an increase or decrease by a given percentage from an old value.
+Offers an increase/decrease calculator to find new values after applying a % increase or decrease

-It also provides step-by-step instructions for a desktop calculator and in Excel.
+Displays step-by-step calculation methods for desktop and Excel formats for better understanding

-3rd Tab: Basic Calculator:
-With calculations for addition, subtraction, multiplication and division.

-The GUI includes buttons for calculating results, clearing input fields, and toggling the visibility of the calculation steps.
+Allows users to clear fields and reset values easily

+Customizes its appearance with a user-defined icon